 Meanwhile, if you are planning to get serious about home gardening, it is important that you know your soil type.
 The soil provides the plants with vital nutrients, water, and air that they require for healthy growth and development.

-There are six types of soil which include clay, sandy, silty, peaty, chalky, and loamy.
+There are six types of potting soil which include clay soil, sandy soil, silty soil, peaty soil, chalky soil, and loamy soil.
 Each has different properties and it is important to know these to be able to come up with the best choices.

 You can determine what soil you are working with by grabbing some soil, wetting it, and forming a ball.
 It is said that the soil that crumbles or does not hold shape is sandy, the soil that’s slick and stays tight is clay, and those that form a loose ball is loamy.